The Most Common Machine Learning Terms, Explained

 Classification is a part of supervised learning (learning with labeled data) through which data inputs can be easily separated into categories.
 In machine learning, there can be binary classifiers with only two outcomes (e.g., spam, non-spam) or multi-class classifiers (e.g., types of books, animal species, etc.).

-One of the most popular classification algorithms is a decision tree, whereby repeated questions leading to precise classifications can build an “if-then” framework for narrowing down the pool of possibilities over time.
+One of the most popular classification algorithms is a decision tree (essential for both data scientists and machine learning engineers), whereby repeated questions leading to precise classifications can build an “if-then” framework for narrowing down the pool of possibilities over time.

 You can learn about other classification algorithms, like naive Bayes, k-nearest neighbor, and artificial neural networks, here.